 - Intermediate care homes

 St. Louis, Missouri

-St. Louis many states in the US and is implementing a “ban-the-box” law in 2021.
+St. Louis many states in the US and implemented a “ban-the-box” law in 2021.
 The law prohibits employers from making any hiring or promotion decisions based on someone’s criminal history.
-The law affects employers with at least 10 team members and takes effect January 1, 2021.
+The law affects employers with at least 10 team members and took effect January 1, 2021.

 Employers also may not exclude applicants with a criminal history on their job postings.
 They almost may not use exclusionary language on applications or other hiring forms.
 Applicants may only be asked about their criminal background after the employer has interviewed them and determined they are qualified for the role.